NYPD searching for mom's ex-boyfriend after boy abandoned

 The woman who first found the little boy said she held him until police arrived.

-"I was on my way to a doctor's appointment and come out and I see a head behind the table and I was about to start fussing and then I look over and the baby looked up and started whimpering and put his arms out," the woman said.
+"I see a head behind the table and I was about to start fussing and then I look over and the baby looked up and started whimpering and put his arms out," the woman said.

 The boy was said to be in good condition, and he was taken to Harlem Hospital to be evaluated.